Danconnolly/fandango/README.md

 - ⚡ **REST API** interface for efficient binary block retrieval
 - 🔧 **Type-safe** integration with the [bitcoinsv](https://crates.io/crates/bitcoinsv) crate
 - ✅ **Tested** with comprehensive unit and integration tests

+Only a very limited number of functions have been implemented, to meet my immediate needs.
+If you need additional functions, please submit a pull request (preferred) or a ticket (I cant guarentee a quick response).

 ## Installation